-- 1 How to grow vegetables in your garden
+- 1 Different ways of growing vegetables in a home garden

 Importance of cultivating vegetables in the garden